Trusted WordPress tutorials, when you need them most.

 You run an online photography club.
 Members can send in their best photos each month, and you feature a selection on your website.
 Non-members shouldn’t be able to send in photos.

-In all these situations, you want to prevent non-clients or non-members from filling in your form.
-Otherwise, you need to carefully go through all the form entries to check whether they are valid submissions or not.
+In all these situations, you want to prevent non-clients or non-members from filling out your form.
+Otherwise, you need to carefully review all the form entries to check whether they are valid submissions.

 Video Tutorial